arichtman/nix/README.md

 - Set resolved's upstream DNS from DHCPv4, figure out what to do about v6 dynamic DNS server.
 - Get CLI clipboard access [post](https://fosstodon.org/@ferki/112868797150769449)
-- Learn about universal blue/ostree and decide if I want to keep this
 - look into errors running `tracker-miner-fs-3.service`
 - Work out how to uninstall `nano-default-editor` `rpm-ostree override remove`
 - Fix failing Alacritty launchpad launch on Bazzite